ultral/ultral.github.io/it/200k_iac.md

 ![IaC testing](assets/200k_testing.png?raw=true "IaC testing")

 Besides code style checking, you are able to check that you can deploy or recreate your infrastructure in a sandbox.
 What's for?
 It is a sophisticated question and I would like to share a story instead of an answer.
 Were was a custom auto-scaler for AWS written in Powershell.
-The auto-scaler did not check cutting edges for input params, as a result it created tons of virtual machines and customer was unhappy.
+The auto-scaler did not check cutting edges for input params, as a result, it created tons of virtual machines and the customer was unhappy.
 It is an awkward situation, hopefully, it is possible to catch it on the earliest stages.

 On the one hand, it is possible to test the script & infrastructure, but on the other hand, you are an increasing amount of code and making infrastructure more complex.
 However, the real reason under the hood for that is that you are putting your knowledge about infrastructure into tests, you are describing how things should work together.